Automation-Research-Team/artros/aist_handeye_calibration/README.md

 ==================================================

 ## Overview
 This package provides a set of software for estimating a relative transformation between a depth camera and a robotic arm.
-There are three functions:
+You can do two things with this software:

-- **Calibrating cameras** -- Estimate a relative transformation between the camera and the robot by showing an AR marker to the camera while moving the robot to several known keyposes.
+- **Calibrating cameras** -- Estimate a relative transformation between the camera and the robot by showing an AR marker to the camera while moving the robot to several known key poses.
 - **Checking calibration results** -- Validate the estimated transformation by showing a marker to the camera and then commanding the robot to move its tooltip to the center of the marker.
-- **Publishing calibration results** -- Broadcast the estimated transformation between the camera and the robot as a tf message so that vision programs can make use of it.

 The calibration is possible under the following two cases: